-When you are going to use the refrigerator with an outside temperature below 10°C, install a suitable winter cover (as illustrated).
+When you are going to use the refrigerator with an outside temperature below 10°C, install a suitable winter cover.

-This cover will protect your refrigerator against too cold air and makes sure the refrigerator will still perform optimally.
+The cover will protect your refrigerator against too cold air and makes sure the refrigerator will still perform optimally.

 Make sure you remove the winter cover again once the temperature is above 10°C.